tomfong/simple-qr/README.md

 Simple QR (簡易QR) is an app providing the simplest way to scan, create and store QR codes on your phone.
 No backend service connected.
 No data collected.
 No ads.

-It's available on both the App Store and Google Play.
+It's available on the App Store, Google Play and IzzyOnDroid.
 You can also download the apk from <a href="https://github.com/tomfong/simple-qr/releases">release</a>.

 | App Store | Google Play | IzzyOnDroid |
 |:-:|:-:|:-:|